-Pupils begin year 11 by revising their Shakespearean text Macbeth and Dickens' A Christmas Carol in preparation for their mock examination at the end of September.
-Please encourage students to attend Tuesday revision sessions in the Lecture Theatre!

-Pupils then move onto English Language Paper 2, developing the core skills needed for analysing Non-Fiction and Transactional Writing.
+Pupils begin year 11 by revising their Shakespearean text Macbeth in preparation for their October mock examination of Edexcel English Literature Paper One (Shakespeare and Modern Text).
+Pupils then move onto AQA English Language Paper 2, developing the core skills needed for analysing Non-Fiction and Transactional Writing.
 They will analyse, evaluate and compare unseen non-fiction texts as well as developing their skills in writing for different audiences and purposes.